 At least three weeks before the defense, the written thesis must be submitted to the Graduate College for a format check.
 At least two weeks before the defense, the student must make copies of the written thesis available to all members of the thesis committee.
 The thesis defense itself must be adequately advertised to the community.

-Students choosing the project option must complete a minimum of 30 credit hours, including minimum 24 credits of coursework and 3 credits of project (CS392).
+Students choosing the project option must complete a minimum of 30 credit hours, including a minimum of 24 credits of coursework and 3 credits of project (CS392).

 A graduate project typically consists of a significant implementation done under the guidance of a faculty member.
 Students opting to pursue a project must select an advisor who agrees to supervise that student's work.
 The advisor may be any faculty member who holds either a primary or a secondary appointment from the Department.